nachokhan/challenges/juniors/ch01/README.md

 - The name of the text file  to search in.

-## Output
+## output
-- The output contains 2 lines:
 - The quantity of ocurrences.
 - A list of every ocurrence.

 ## Tips